Learning Plan for Becoming a Codex CLI Expert

 auto-edit Auto-applied Approval required Blocked Day-to-day development

-full-auto Auto-applied Auto-executed Available CI/CD, automation
+full-auto Auto-applied Auto-executed Available CI/CD, trusted automation

-Switch at launch or mid-session:
+Switch either dimension at launch or mid-session:

 codex --approval-mode auto-edit